 The Amos has all of the necessary adjustments we look for in a cycling helmet, including chin strap length, fore/aft yoke adjustment, retention band circumference, and band height.
 This helmet uses the same the RocLoc5 retention system as the Aeon and Savant.
 This system became one of our favorites when we first used it on the Giro Xar which was one of the helmets we tested in our Mountain Bike Helmet Review.

 Our favorite part of the Atmos' RocLoc5 adjustment system is the click wheel, which is used for adjusting the circumference of the retention band.
 This small yet powerful click wheel is easy to locate at the back of the helmet and allows for precision tightening and loosening of the band.
 The height of the RocLoc5's band can be adjusted into three different positions to suit your occipital lobe via a simple siding mechanism.
 This is an adjustment you are likely to make just once and then not mess with again.
-The Atmos also uses the same micro locking yoke hardware as the Aeon and Air Attack to adjust the fore/aft position of the chin strap.
+The Atmos also uses the same micro locking yoke hardware as the Aeon to adjust the fore/aft position of the chin strap.

 The most adjustable helmet we found is the Kask Vertigo, which uses a highly articulating rear retention band to hold the helmet in place.